 Make the pilgrimage to the neighbouring town of Antequera and visit Arte de Cozina, whose menu focuses around ‘lost’ tapas dishes.
 Try the roasted chestnut and chickpea stew with ham and ask your waiter for take-away recipe cards.

 Three nights in a double room at Almohalla 51 – including a lovely continental breakfast, guided olive grove tour and tasting at La Samiaja, plus dinner for two with wine and a 100ml bottle of extra virgin olive oil (aeroplane carry-on friendly) – costs £264 per person.

 6. Mendocino, California

 Best for… Pacific panoramas and exclusive pinot noir

-Go glamping in the tree-lined cliffs above the surf, in luxuriously appointed safari tents (you just need a torch and a toothbrush) at Mendocino Grove, which has one of the chicest campsite bathrooms you’ll ever encounter.
+Go glamping in the tree-lined cliffs above the surf, staying in luxuriously appointed safari tents (you just need to bring a torch and a toothbrush) at Mendocino Grove, which has one of the chicest campsite bathrooms you’ll ever encounter.
 Double tents from £106 per night.

 Discover more foodie travel tips on our travel hub.

 Which destination would you like to visit this autumn?
 Leave a comment below…

 All recommendations have been reviewed and approved as of September 2018 and will be checked and updated annually.
 If you think there is any incorrect or out-of-date information in this guide please email us at email@example.com.